Code-Institute-Submissions/HTML-CSS-milestone-project/README.md

 *	Learn what languages I am proficient in – go to home page – under subsection “what can I do" – can clearly see a graph starting with what I’m comfortable in going down
 *	Learn about my work and education- click on the resume section on nav bar – can see all my work and education history in a timeline format
 *	See what projects I have been involved in- click on the projects section on nav bar – can see my projects in a carousel format with links – if viewing on mobile devices can see this in a list view as to not slow down the website- each link opens in new tab
-*	Contact me – click on contact section on the nav bar – can clearly see a form with clear placeholder text – type invalid information – see invalid input message – type correct information and see success box
+*	Contact me – click on contact section on the nav bar – can clearly see a form with clear placeholder text – type invalid information – see invalid input message
 *	Download cv – scroll down to footer on every page see the message “download CV” click on the download symbol – CV downloads in pdf format and can be viewed in separate tab
 *	Do in a time efficient way – everything is set out in headings and sub headings so the user can jump to necessarily information